College Level Exam

 The Office has responsibility for the production of the Undergraduate Catalog.
 The Undergraduate Catalog is the student’s guide for navigating the educational requirements and opportunities at Oakland University.
 Understanding the information in the catalog, in conjunction with regular visits to the student’s academic adviser, can greatly improve a student’s likelihood of success at OU.
 Irene Fox Shabazz, Undergraduate Curriculum Services Manager, coordinates the Undergraduate Catalog, (248) 370-2571.

 The Interim Associate Provost is located in 205 Wilson Hall (248) 370-4955 and Undergraduate Education is located in O’Dowd, Room 342 (248) 370-2571.

 Graduate Study and Lifelong Learning

-Executive Director of Graduate Study: Claire Rammel, M.A.
+Assistant Dean of Graduate Study: Claire Rammel, M.A.

 Course offerings and programs of study at the graduate level constitute a major Oakland University enterprise.
 Most schools and departments offer some form of graduate work leading to advanced degrees.
 All of the graduate programs have their philosophical underpinning in the university’s role and mission statement.
 Through them, the intellectual and educational needs of students are served in relation to specific careers; cultural heritage is preserved and extended; and new knowledge is produced that is directed toward the extension of frontiers and the solution of problems and issues that confront society as a whole.
 Programmatic balance is sought to assist in the achievement of these varied objectives.
 Students are assumed to be full partners in the process of program implementation.
 Through this partnership, the goals and purposes of graduate education are fulfilled.